Admissions

 12

-*Mathematics courses must be college algebra or higher; Advanced placement math courses may be substituted for college courses.
+*Mathematics courses must be college algebra or higher; advanced placement math courses may be substituted for college courses.

 **Science electives include cell biology, physiology, microbiology, genetics, animal nutrition, etc.